bedrocksystems/BRiCk/doc/sphinx/evaluation.rst

    Parameter wp : input_1 -> .. -> input_n -> (output_1 -> ... -> output_n -> PROP) -> PROP

 Note that `wp` is a predicate in our separation logic (the fact that it returns a `PROP`).
-Informally you can think of it as capturing the pre-condition to the inputs (one of which is normally an expression) that are sufficient such that if and when the expression terminates, it terminates in a state where its outputs statisfy the "continuation" (i.e. the final function argument to `wp`).
+Informally you can think of it as capturing the pre-condition to the inputs (one of which is normally an expression) that are sufficient such that the code is safe and if the expression terminates, it terminates in a state in which its outputs statisfy the "continuation" (i.e. the final function argument to `wp`).

 Due to the structure of C++, |project| contains a separate weakest pre-condition modality for each syntactic category.
 These are defined in |link:bedrock.lang.cpp.logic.wp|.